✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Best,

-When to Send #
+When I Send #

 What's Hype, What's Real: The Honest Filter #

-After sitting through hours of keynote replays, deep-dive sessions, and release notes, here's my take on which 3 announcements are immediately actionable, which 3 will matter in Q3, and which 3 are not for you.
+After sitting through hours of keynote replays, deep-dive sessions, and release notes, here's my take on which 3 announcements are immediately actionable, which 3 will matter in Q3, and which 3 are not for me.

 Immediately Actionable (Do This Week) #